tsgates/arch-wiki-markdown/wiki/Comparison_of_Tiling_Window_Managers.md

 i3bar

-Yes
+Yes (Layout is preserved)

-text piped to i3bar (i3status/conky can be used)
+text piped to i3bar (i3status/conky and others can be used)

 external

-tree, v-split, h-split, stacked, tabbed, max
+tree, v-split, h-split, stacked, tabbed, max, can be nested infinitely

-none, 1-pix or 2-pix, optional titlebars
+none, 1-pix or 2-pix, optional titlebars, can hide edge borders

 commands via ipc (or i3-msg, which uses ipc)